THirsch62/ECE-445/README.md

 ## February 7th 2024 (First TA meeting)
 We met with our TA (Angquan Yu) at 4pm.
 Recieved feedback on current status of our project Proposal.
 Feedback summary:
-* Needs to be more specific
+* Needs to be more detailed
 * Clarified that PCB will be part of servo subsystem in our physical system

 ![Screenshot](Block_Diagram.jpg)